-(2) This Act applies to radiopharmaceuticals in so far as legislation concerning radioactive substances does not provide otherwise.

-(3) The provisions regulating the wholesale distribution of medicinal products provided by this Act or legislation established on the basis thereof apply to the handling of medicinal products included in the national stockpiles in so far as legislation concerning the national stockpiles does not provide otherwise.
-[RT I 2005, 64, 482 - entry into force 01.01.2006]

-(4) This Act applies to blood products in so far as this area is not regulated otherwise by the Blood Act or legislation established on the basis thereof.
+- (2) This Act applies to radiopharmaceuticals in so far as legislation concerning radioactive substances does not provide otherwise. - (3) The provisions regulating the wholesale distribution of medicinal products provided by this Act or legislation established on the basis thereof apply to the handling of medicinal products included in the national stockpiles in so far as legislation concerning the national stockpiles does not provide otherwise.
+[RT I 2005, 64, 482 entry into force 01.01.2006] - (4) This Act applies to blood products in so far as this area is not regulated otherwise by the Blood Act or legislation established on the basis thereof.

 § 15.
-Duties of Government of Republic, Minister of Social Affairs and Minister of Agriculture
+Duties of Government of Republic and ministers responsible for field